Nima-Khodabandelou/Notes/README.md

     {
 	    // Runtime polymorphism between Base and Derived
 		// presence of baseMethod checked in Base -> compiled successfully
-		// at runtime, checks baseMethod overridden by Derived -> if yes Derived method is called
-        Base b = new Derived();  // reference variable b (of type Base) refers to instance of Derived. b.baseMethod();
+		// at runtime, checks baseMethod overridden by Derived -> if yes Derived method is called Base b = new Derived();  // reference variable b (of type Base) refers to instance of Derived. b.baseMethod();
     }
 }
+##

-cannot override inherited final method. can't inherit final class constructor can never be final interface can never be final class Bike10{
+cannot override inherited final method. can't inherit final class constructor can never be final interface can never be final
+ex:
+class Bike10{
   final int speedlimit;//blank final variable
   Bike10(){